Hydra9268/Optimizely-Remodal/README.md

 #### Purpose

-This script lets Optimizely users make A/B adjustments to their modal content after a modal appears based on certain conditions.
-For example a modal appears on a third webpage after 10 seconds.
-By itself Optimizely is unable to able A/B tests on stuff like this.
+This script lets Optimizely users make A/B adjustments to their modal content based on certain conditions.
+For example I want to A/B test image promotions in a modal that will appear after the third webpage and after 10 seconds based on whether a specific cookie exists.
+By itself Optimizely is unable to handle these kinds of A/B tests.

 #### Use